API authentication

 - The developer then creates a web client for their application obtaining a

-which must be stored securely by the developer. - The web server application must be configured to use this
+client_idand aclient_secretwhich must be stored securely by the developer. - The web server application must be configured to use this

-combination for interactions with the Companies House OAuth 2.0 service.
+client_idandclient_secretcombination for interactions with the Companies House OAuth 2.0 service.

 Initiating the OAuth web server flow